freitzzz/book-notes/the-art-of-functional-programming/README.md

 Quiz

-* Q1: Choice B) and C) (only expression names exist, recursion replaces loops)
-* Q2: Choice A) (the = operator acts as an equality operator after an expression has been named)
-* Q3: Choice B) (syntax errors occur when the compiler doesn't recognize a symbol as part of the language syntax.
-In this case, there is no symbol that isn't part of the language.
-Furthermore, the expression tries to evaluate two different types, string and int, which is not allowed in OCaml)
-* Q4: Choice A) (expression names can't start with numbers in OCaml)
+* Q1: Choice A) `y` can't be evaluated on the left-hand expression, so the end result must end with `y`
-* Q5: Choice B) (the conditional expression evaluates to even)
+* Q2: Choice B) HoF enables passing functions as parameters, so one can abstract the function implementation by allowing multiple implementations that match a contract
+* Q3: Choice A) OCaml expression evaluation strategy is call by value, so it will first try to evaluate the failure
+* Q4: Choice B) It's an unary operator that returns another unary function
+* Q5: Choice A) It will never terminate since OCaml uses call by value strategy
-* Q6: Choice B) (last expression evaluates to boolean)
+* Q6: Choice B)
-* Q7: Choice B) (local named expression a evaluates to 1 and then b to 2, but the scoped named expression a evaluates to 42)
-* Q8: Choice A) (In Java an if conditional is a statement and not an expression)
+* Q7: Choice A) The function checks if the number is odd, and since 11 is an odd number, it evaluates to "it's true"
+* Q8: Choice B)

+### Chapter 4